Cycling and Mountain Biking

 © Parks Canada / F. Mueller

-A number of old mining roads in the Kluane National Park & Reserve area are ideal for mountain biking, particularly the Alsek Trail and Mush Lake Road.
+A number of old mining roads and trails in Kluane National Park & Reserve area are ideal for mountain biking, particularly the Alsek Trail, Mush Lake Road and the Cottonwood Trail.
 Please inquire at the Visitor Centres for further information.

 Responsible Mountain Biking